SESYNC-ci/sesync-ci.github.io/quickstart/_posts/2018-01-18-how-do-i-submit-an-r-script.md

 * Submit your job for execution
 * Look for the results

-The code described below is available from GitHub at: [](https://github.com/SESYNC-ci/r-slurm-sample)

 Once you are familiar with the process shown here, you may want to check our examples of the different ways to run code in parallel on the cluster: [](https://github.com/SESYNC-ci/cluster-parallel-examples)

 ## 1. Create a simple R script